ISISComputingGroup/EPICS-VISA/README.md

 where L0 is you asyn port name followed by the local or remote VISA name of your device (see NI Measurement and Automation explorer if you don't know the name)

+The drvAsynVISAPortConfigure() command supports some additional options that may sometime be needed:
+    readIntTmoMs  - this sets a timeout be be used when a zero timeout read is specified.
+Before a write operation stream device will do a zero timout read to flush out any unused output from a previous command.
+With GPIB-ENET a zero timeout read caused issues so this can be set to either a small values or negative to mean "skip such reads".
+    termCharIn    - this is just for optimisation, it tells VISA the termination character and so might make reads a little more efficient in some situations.
+Set to 0 if not needed. deviceSendEOM - Setting this means the device indicates EOM and so NI-VISA will get complete messages.
+This is useful for GPIB-ENET if there is no termination character, NI-VISA will always get a complete message and by asserting EOM in asyn it avoids needing to wait for e.g. the stream device ReadTimeout to otherwise occur

+See drvAsynVISAPortConfigure() documentation at http://epics.isis.stfc.ac.uk/doxygen/main/support/VISAdrv/index.html for more details